Creatif/creatif-ui-sdk/docs/installation.md

 Creatif ships with its own backend so this might take a while but this is the only thing that you have to do to start using Creatif.

+If you decide to not create Creatif with a starter project, a runtime error will be thrown.
+This is because Creatif cannot be used without configuration.
+Head over to [Tutorial](tutorial) to learn and setup Creatif with a starter project.

 > NOTE
 >
 > Creatif comes with its own backend that is written in Go.
 This backend will probably
-> start after Creatif is all setup so if you start the frontend and the backend throws an error,
+> start after Creatif frontend is all set up so if you start the frontend and the backend throws an error,
-> its probably because its still building.
+> its probably because it's still building.
 Wait a couple of seconds and it should work.
-> Creatif runs on localhost:5173 and the backend is no localhost:3002
+> Creatif runs on *localhost:5173* and the backend is no *localhost:3002*